-4.7.1 GRAPPLE AND TRAILER
+4.7.1 TIMBER TALON GRAPPLE AND TRAILER

-Follow this procedure to prepare and set-up all LXT models at the work site.
+Follow this procedure to prepare and set-up all models of the Timber Talon LX grapple and LT trailer combination at the work site.

-Use the tow vehicle to position the grapple and trailer at the work site.
+1. Use the tow vehicle to position the grapple and trailer at the work site.

-Position the machine so the prevailing wind/ breeze blows the exhaust gases/fumes away from the operator's station.
+Position the machine so the prevailing wind/breeze blows the exhaust gases/fumes away from the operator's station.

-- Check for leaks or damage to the engine, all hoses and hydraulic components.
-Repair as required. - The machine is designed to be used while attached to the tow vehicle.
-The log trailer requires the stability of the tow vehicle while lifting or winching heavy loads.
-Do not operate if not attached to the tow vehicle. - Connect the grapple hydraulic hoses to the tractor hydraulics, (check valve in grapple hydraulics to prevent incorrect connection) set the tractor hydraulic control in detent, or start the engine on the power pack. (review engine owners manual)
+- 2. Check for leaks or damage to the engine, all hoses and hydraulic components.
+Repair as required. - 3.
+The Timber Talon is designed to be used while attached to the tow vehicle.
+The log trailer reguires the stability of the tow vehicle while lifting or winching heavy loads.
+Do not operate if not attached to the tow vehicle. - 4.
+Connect the grapple hydraulic hoses to the tractor hydraulics, (check valve in grapple hydraulics to prevent mis-connection) set the tractor hydraulic control in detent, or start the engine on the power pack. (review engine owners manual)